amio/eloc/README.md

   </style>
   ```

-- http://math.now.sh/ is your friend for embedding math equation in slides.
+- https://math.now.sh/ is your friend for embedding math equations in slides.

 ## See Also